Jean Dupont (governor): Career

-D'Esnambuc made a treaty with the Island Caribs.
+D'Esnambuc made a treaty with the Kalinago.

 He quickly built a fort beside the sea, which he named Fort Saint-Pierre.

 He also built a residence, then returned to Saint Christophe in November 1635.

 He named Dupont as the first local governor of Martinique.

 Dupont was appointed on 17 September 1625.

 He was described as a man of great courage and prudence.

 After d'Esnambuc left the Caribs attacked the fort, but Dupont defeated them.
 (Note: Accounts vary.
 One source says war had to be made on the Caribs, and could only be ended by their complete expulsion.
 "When the Caribs were not numerous enough to engage in open fight, they used to attack the French in detail; they slew many of them, with their clubs or poisoned arrows, and under cover of night they used to burn the dwellings, and ravage the plantations of the colonists.
 DUPONT found it easier to deal with the Caribs of Martinique, than LOLIVE with those of Guadeloupe..."
 Another account says the Caribs, wanting to wipe out the French, called for reinforcements from Dominica, Saint Vincent and Guadeloupe, and a total of 1,500 attacked the fort at Saint Pierre but were unable to take it.
 Denambuc sent 50 reinforcements under Delavallée, and at that the natives gave up and sued for peace.
 A third account says that when the army of 1,000 Caribs attacked they were met by a devastating volley of grapeshot from the fort's artillery, which destroyed their morale.
 In the months that followed Du Pont managed to restore trust and establish peaceful relations.)

 The Caribs retired to the Cabesterre (east) section of the island, or to other islands.

 Dupont was returning to Saint Christophe to confer with d'Enambuc when he was wrecked in a storm on the shore of Santo Domingo.

 The Spanish took him prisoner and held him in close captivity for three years.

 Thinking Dupont was dead, d'Esnambuc appointed his nephew Jacques Dyel du Parquet to replace him.

 Du Parquet, who had also been appointed Lieutenant General of Martinique by the Company, arrived on the island on 20 January 1637.